StanfordGeospatialCenter/Map4Nepal_Resources/ReadMe.md

 ###We are presenting Introduction to OpenStreetMap.org Relief Mapping for Nepal training sessions on the following schedule:

-###Thursday, April 30th, from 7pm to 8pm
-I will be holding an OSM Map4Nepal session hosted at the **Stanford Graduate Housing** at 119 Quillen Ct., Stanford.
-No sign-up, All are welcome.
-Bring a laptop!

-###Friday, May 1st, from 2pm to 3pm
+###Friday, May 8th, from 2pm to 3pm
 at the Stanford Geospatial Center Teaching Corner in Branner Earth Science Library.
-Please RSVP at this link: https://www.eventbrite.com/e/friday-map4nepal-introduction-to-openstreetmap-and-relief-mapping-tickets-16788735560
+Please RSVP at this link: https://www.eventbrite.com/e/friday-map4nepal-introduction-to-openstreetmap-and-relief-mapping-tickets-16847646765

 Anyone with a laptop and spare time is welcome to come to the Library and any of the **Introductory Relief Mapping** sessions I will be holding. ***You do not need to be a Stanford Affiliate!*** If you are not a Stanford affiliate, we can connect you to the Stanford Guest WiFi to work on relief mapping, or participate in the workshops.